LucasJMO/E6Plus/classes/Pyrokineticist.md

 **Fire Immunity**: At 4th level a pyrokineticist is immune to fire.

-**Nimbus**: Beginning at 5th level, a pyrokineticist can activate this ability as a move-equivalent action.
-Flames that harm neither the pyrokineticist nor her equipment engulf her entire body.
-While she is aflame, the character’s Charisma score increases by 4 and she gains damage reduction 2/magic.
-If she is targeted in melee, the attacker takes 2d6 points of fire damage.
-This ability lasts for up to 1 round per pyrokineticist level and is usable once per day.

-**Swift Manifestation**: Beginning at 5th level a pyrokineticist can create a fire weapon as a free action.
+**Free Draw**: Beginning at 5th level a pyrokineticist can create a fire weapon as a free action.

 **Firewalk**: Once per day per level a 6th level pyrokineticist can expend a free action to gain the ability to walk on air for one round.
 She moves at her normal speed in all directions, including vertically, but cannot move more than double her speed in a round.
 A firewalking pyrokineticist leaves footprints of flame in the air that disperse in 2 rounds, but her tread does not deal damage.